WHAT IS A MULCH COVER?

 - Brown mulch

-Brown mulch is made up of sticks, twigs and other dead plant matter.
+Brown mulch is made up of sticks, twigs, leaves and other dead plant matter.
 It attracts fungi due to its acidity.
 A correct mulch balance is integral to maintaining the ideal PH.
 Brown mulch is best used during the flowering phase of your cannabis plant.

 - Plastic mulch